 A use of force expert has offered testimony for the prosecution in the trial of a Brown Deer police officer who is charged with aggravated battery in connection with a 2016 shooting.

-In March 2016, a Milwaukee County Transit System bus driver flagged down two police officers to report Manuel Burnley Jr. for causing a scene.
+In March 2016, a Milwaukee County Transit System bus driver flagged down two police officers to report Manuel Burnley Jr. for disorderly conduct.
 Surveillance video captured the scene.
 The video showed the officers taking Burnley off the bus and all three falling to the ground.
 During the struggle, Burnley was flipped onto his stomach as the officers attempted to handcuff him.
 Officer Devon Kraemer then fired a shot into his back.

 Burnley suffered rib fractures and lost part of a lung.
 He was hospitalized for 12 days as a result of the shooting.

 Officer Kraemer, 28, was charged with aggravated battery, intending bodily harm.
-In her defense, she claims that she feared for her and her partner’s safety.
+In her defense, she claims that she feared for her and her partner’s safety, notwithstanding that the two officers were in control of the unarmed man.
 If convicted, Kraemer could face up to 10 years in prison.

 District Attorney John Chisholm called Emanuel Kapelsohn, an expert on use of force and a Harvard-trained lawyer, to testify for the prosecution.
 Kapelsohn said that he has been an expert witness and consultant for thousands of cases, but that this is the first time that he is taking the prosecutors’ side against an officer who was charged for an on-duty shooting.